 SHORT syndrome is inherited in an autosomal dominant manner.
 Genetic counseling is recommended for at-risk families.
 De novo cases have also been described.

 Treatment is symptomatic and requires a multidisciplinary team.
 Dental anomalies can be treated using standard methods (e.g. crowns and dental prostheses).
 Glucose intolerance and diabetes mellitus can be treated with diet, lifestyle, oral medication and insulin, while growth hormone therapy is contraindicated.
-Ophthalmological management and follow-up (i.e. regular eye examinations) is necessary to reduce and stabilize ocular pressures and to preserve vision.
+Ophthalmological management and follow-up (i.e. regular eye examinations) are necessary to reduce and stabilize ocular pressures and to preserve vision.

 Individuals with SHORT syndrome are considered to have a normal life-expectancy.